savedra1/clipse/README.md

 # Setup & installation 🏗️

-See below for instructions on getting clipse installed at configured effectively.
+See below for instructions on getting clipse installed and configured effectively.

 ## Installation